amp-bay/LittleLemon/README.md

-Here is a more detailed README for your LittleLemon API project using the Django framework:

 # LittleLemon API

 LittleLemon API is a Django-based web application designed to manage and serve data for the LittleLemon application.